 - Repayment: Repaid once your home sells or other long-term financing becomes available.

 These loans carry interest and fees, so you must factor those into your budget.
 They are most effective when you have a clear plan for repayment, such as an anticipated home sale.
+For me, a “clear plan for repayment” is non-negotiable for any loan.

 Family Contributions